 I really did enjoy both the boys painting side by side.

 Henry really enjoyed doing it with George.
 George probably would’ve rather been eating though.

 When Henry was finished and George had enough, I hung their paintings to dry.

 I framed Henry’s H in the 12×12 Scrapbook Frame (affiliate link) that I have.
-I hope to get more of these frames so I can hang this in Henry’s room (and George’s in his too!).
+Eventually, I’ll need to grab another frame so I can hang these in Henry’s and George’s rooms.

 You can also substitute the food coloring for poster paints, but it won’t be edible then.